 - Spotlights (on outdoor cameras)

-The only downside is the Ring cameras are sold separately from the system packages.
+The only downside is the Ring cameras are sold separately from the Ring Alarm Pro and other system packages.

 3 things to consider as you shop around